PLATO (computer system): Genesis

-Around 1959 Chalmers W. Sherwin, a physicist at the University of Illinois (U of I), suggested a computerised learning system to William Everett, the engineering college dean, who, in turn, recommended that Daniel Alpert, another physicist, convene a meeting about the matter with engineers, administrators, mathematicians, and psychologists.
+Around 1959, Chalmers W. Sherwin, a physicist at the University of Illinois, suggested a computerised learning system to William Everett, the engineering college dean, who, in turn, recommended that Daniel Alpert, another physicist, convene a meeting about the matter with engineers, administrators, mathematicians, and psychologists.
 After weeks of meetings they were unable to agree on a single design.
 Before conceding failure, Alpert mentioned the matter to laboratory assistant Donald Bitzer, who had been thinking about the problem, suggesting he could build a demonstration system.

-Bitzer, regarded as the Father of PLATO, recognized that in order to provide quality computer-based education, good graphics were critical.
-This at a time when 10-character-per-second teleprinters were the norm.
-In 1960, the first system, PLATO I, operated on the local ILLIAC I computer.
-It included a television set for display and a special keyboard for navigating the system's function menus; PLATO II, in 1961, featured two users at once.
+Project PLATO was established soon afterwards, and in 1960, the first system, PLATO I, operated on the local ILLIAC I computer.
+It included a television set for display and a special keyboard for navigating the system's function menus; PLATO II, in 1961, featured two users at once, one of the first implementations of multi-user time-sharing.

 The PLATO system was re-designed, between 1963 and 1969; PLATO III allowed "anyone" to design new lesson modules using their TUTOR programming language, conceived in 1967 by biology graduate student Paul Tenczar.
 Built on a CDC 1604, given to them by William Norris, PLATO III could simultaneously run up to 20 terminals, and was used by local facilities in Champaign–Urbana that could enter the system with their custom terminals.
 The only remote PLATO III terminal was located near the state capitol in Springfield, Illinois at Springfield High School.
 It was connected to the PLATO III system by a video connection and a separate dedicated line for keyboard data.

 PLATO I, II, and III were funded by small grants from a combined Army-Navy-Air Force funding pool.
 By the time PLATO III was in operation, everyone involved was convinced it was worthwhile to scale up the project.
 Accordingly, in 1967, the National Science Foundation granted the team steady funding, allowing Alpert to set up the Computer-based Education Research Laboratory (CERL) at the University of Illinois Urbana–Champaign campus.
 The system was capable of supporting 20 time-sharing terminals.